 As of 3 April 2023, there are 256 individuals and 89 entities designated under the ISIL (Da'esh) and Al-Qaida sanctions regime.
 Both the Committee and the Ombudsperson can receive de-listing requests.
 However, only the Committee or the Council can decide upon the de-listing of designated individuals and entities.

-In addition to the ISIL (Da'esh) and Al-Qaida Sanctions List, there is also a UN Security Council Consolidated List, which contains the names of all individuals and entities designated by the Council and its sanctions For more information, the Committee's committees.
+In addition to the ISIL (Da'esh) and Al-Qaida Sanctions List, there is also a UN Security Council Consolidated List, which contains the names of all individuals and entities designated by the Council and its sanctions committees.